 Upcoming Thought Leader Series presentation

-Challenges of Building the Space Station
+Evidence of Human Presence on the International Space Station

-Feb.
-6 | 7 p.m.
+April 2 | 7 p.m.

-This evening event is free to the public, however a ticket is required because space is limited.
+This evening event is free to the public; however, a ticket is required because space is limited.